Your questions answered.

 Does Foundry provide visas?

 Foundry does not provide visas.
 Each student should research the Rwandan visa requirements relevant to his or her country of citizenship.

 What do I need to bring?

-Laptop with photo editing software (e.g., Adobe Lightroom or PhotoMechanic); digital Camera (with necessary cords and sufficient battery supply); camera lenses (bring what you have.
-A 24-70mm lens works well); memory card and card reader (Firewire, USB2, USB3, or USBC).
-Please note a quality cellphone camera may be used but this will be limiting; a standard digital camera is preferred.
+Digital Camera (with necessary cords and sufficient battery supply); camera lenses (bring what you have.
+A 24-70mm lens works well); Laptop with photo editing software (e.g., Adobe PS/Lightroom or PhotoMechanic) memory card and card reader (Firewire, USB2, USB3, or USBC).
+Please note a quality cellphone camera may be used but this will be limiting; a standard digital camera is recommended.